-All prospective candidates must make their application through the University's Graduate Studies Office, and are advised to consult the University's Graduate Studies Prospectus beforehand.
-All applications are processed initially by the Graduate Studies Office, and must not be made directly to the OII.
-Please refer to Oxford University's Graduate Studies Prospectus for all the current requirements for admission.
+All prospective candidates must make their application through the University's Graduate Admissions website.
+All applications are processed by the Graduate Admissions office, and must not be made directly to the OII.
+Please refer to the MSc in Social Science of the Internet on the Graduate Admissions website for all the current requirements for admission.

 We suggest submitting materials one or more weeks in advance of the deadline so that you can be sure that nothing is missing.
 Please note that academic references are preferred, but the OII will accept professional ones.

 Application deadlines for 2015/16 entry

-- 21 November 2014 (Interviews planned week of 15 December 2014)
+21 November 2014 (Interviews planned week of 15 December 2014)

-- 23 January 2015 (Interviews planned week of 2 March 2015)
+23 January 2015 (Interviews planned week of 2 March 2015)

-- 13 March 2015 (Interviews planned week of 13 April 2015)
+13 March 2015 (Interviews planned week of 13 April 2015)

+Please note that applicants who wish to apply for funding are strongly advised to apply by the January deadline.
 Applicants whose first language is not English must have met the highest level of Oxford University's English language requirements.
 Please note that it is essential that applicants obtain the higher level score.